ibm-cloud-docs/databases-for-redis/administering.md

 # Administering your Redis databases

-The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled, so you need a username and password to connect and issue commands.
+The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled.
+You will need a username and password to connect and issue commands.
+The username for Redis is always "admin".

+## Prerequisites

-To get started, you will have to complete the following steps:
+Before starting, you will have to complete the following steps:

-1. Set the admin credentials
+1. Set the admin user's password
-2. Retrieve the connection strings and other connection information
-3. Decode and save a copy of the self-signed certificate
+2. Install a command line client for Redis, `redli` or `redis-cli`.

+It is also recommended that you install the [{{site.data.keyword.cloud_notm}} CLI](https://console.{DomainName}/docs/cli/index.html#overview) and install the [cloud databases plugin]().
+These both make it easier to access connection information and connect to your Redis deployment.

 ## Setting the admin password